Sanjaya-Samudra/Sanjaya-Samudra/README.md

 <div align="center">

- 🔭 I’m currently reading for a degree at **University Of Jayewardenepura**
+ 🔭 I’m currently reading for a software engineering degree at **University Of Jayewardenepura**

  🌱 I’m currently learning **Java, My-SQL**